Understanding Relationship OCD

 Compulsive Reassurance Seeking

-Seeking validation from friends, therapists, or online sources
+• Seeking validation from friends or online sources

-Mentally reviewing relationship memories for “proof” of love
+• Mentally reviewing memories for proof of love

 Emotional Checking and “Love Testing”

-“If I felt annoyed today, does that mean I don’t love them?”
+• “If I felt irritated, does that mean I don’t love them?”

-These internal audits create pressure that makes it harder to experience genuine emotions.
-The more someone tries to prove their feelings, the more disconnected and uncertain they may feel—which reinforces the OCD cycle.
+This internal checking creates pressure that blocks genuine emotional connection.
+The more someone tries to measure their feelings, the more uncertain they may become.

 Hyperfocus on Partner Flaws